metamath/metamath-exe/doc/BUILD.md

 ### autoconf.ac

-This file contains mostly instructions for creating a _configure_ script along with its input file _config.h.in_.
-Some instructions aim at replacing system dependent variables in _Makefile.am_.
-The language used for this is called __M4__ along with a couple of built-in commands of __autoconf__.
+This file encodes the features the OS needs to be tested for.
+When processed by _autoconf_ a _configure_ script along with its input file _config.h.in_ is created.
+Some instructions aim at replacing system dependent variables in _Makefile.am_, later used to support _make_.
+The language used for encoding this is __M4__ along with a couple of built-in commands of __autoconf__.
 This language is designed to provide cross-platform descriptions of features of the OS.

 ### autoconf